ashish-manglani/Nand2Tetris/README.md

 ## Project Details

-This project is a the fruitful result of completing the 6 week long Nand2tetris course offered by [Nand2tetris.org](https://www.nand2tetris.org/) along with the book "The Elements of Computing System".
+This project is the fruitful result of completing the 6 week long Nand2tetris course offered by [Nand2tetris.org](https://www.nand2tetris.org/) along with the book "The Elements of Computing System".

 ### 1. Logic Gates